mine-cetinkaya-rundel/duke_statsci_homepage/projects.md

 OpenIntro was started with one goal in mind: create a free and open-source introductory textbook.
 The mission of OpenIntro is to make educational products that are free, transparent, and lower barriers to education.
 I am a co-author on the three textbooks developed as part of this project and I also work on developing supplementary materials such as R labs, lecture slides, answer keys for instructors.
 Find out more at [openintro.org](https://www.openintro.org/index.php).

 ### MOOCs - Course development:

+* I am currently teaching the [Statistics with R Specialization](https://www.coursera.org/specializations/statistics) on Coursera.
+This specialization contains content from my previous [Data Analysis and Statistical Inference](https://www.coursera.org/course/statistics) course as well as a new course on Bayesian Statistics and a capstone project.

 * I have developed and taught the popular MOOC [Data Analysis and Statistical Inference](https://www.coursera.org/course/statistics) on Coursera.